-Allen Lynch leads the Real Estate group’s Seniors Housing and Care team.
-He represents capital providers and developers in several asset classes and operators of seniors housing and care communities.
+Allen Lynch leads the General Real Estate and Transactional team and the Seniors Housing and Care team.
+He represents investors, developers, operators and asset managers in several real estate asset classes, especially seniors housing and care and multi-family housing.

 For developers of New England properties, I provide site acquisition, entitlement, due diligence, condominium formation and closing services.
-For domestic and international capital providers, I structure and negotiate joint ventures, conduct legal due diligence, advise on risk mitigation, negotiate and document financings, obtain regulatory approvals and handle acquisitions and dispositions of real property and operating assets throughout the U.S. As a representative example, I provided many of these services to Archstone in the complex development of Archstone Boston Common, a large mixed-used project and the first of its kind in the city in more than 20 years.
+For domestic and international capital providers, I structure and negotiate joint ventures, conduct legal due diligence, advise on risk mitigation, negotiate and document financings, obtain regulatory approvals and handle acquisitions and dispositions of real property and operating assets throughout the U.S. and most recently in China.

 My many years of service on the boards of large for-profit and nonprofit seniors housing and care operators, coupled with my active industry involvement and teaching at the Erickson School of Aging Studies, enable me to provide forward-looking business insights and legal solutions to my clients.

-I’ve been closely following the impact of the Affordable Care Act on health care related real estate and seniors housing and care product types, driven by the migration of reimbursement from a fee-for-services basis to an outcomes basis.
+In the seniors housing space, new product types and health care service delivery models are needed to fill the huge, underserved gap of aging middle-income Americans.
 As millions more Americans enter the health care system and the country’s population ages rapidly, I’m developing strategies for my clients—in particular investors in and operators of seniors housing and care properties—to proactively identify opportunities and lessen their risk in this new world order.

 Allen is the author of the chapter entitled “Land Use Issues” in the HDR Affordable Seniors Housing Handbook.